 - Make use of a tool like SmartTask to plan your product launch

 No two product launches are, or should ever be the same.

-A successful product launch is extremely dependent on the amount of planning and consideration that goes into it.
-It's safe to say that a successful product launch is highly dependent on having a successful product launch plan.
+A successful product launch is extremely dependent on the project management software that's built to take care of end-to-end planning without switching between different tools.
+It's safe to say that a successful product launch is highly dependent on how you organize the project scope.